ivonnegarciam/blooms/models/uncoupled/NEMO/install_configure_compile_NEMO_4.0.md

 ```
 cp -r /LUSTRE/fandrade/MODELOS/NEMO4/cfgs/GOLFO36-R01 /LUSTRE/igarcia/models/NEMO_4.0_uncoupled/cfgs
 ```
-check that all namelists and other files are copied (except the nemo exe, they are ~14).
+Check that all namelists and other files are copied (except the nemo exe, they are ~14).
 Regularly they are not, if so copy them manually:
 ```
-rsync -rv --exclude=nemo /LUSTRE/igarcia/models/NEMO_4.0_uncoupled/cfgs/GOLFO36-R01/EXP00/* /LUSTRE/igarcia/models/NEMO_4.0_uncoupled/cfgs/GOLFO36-R02/EXP00/
+rsync -rv --exclude=nemo /LUSTRE/igarcia/models/NEMO_4.0_uncoupled/cfgs/GOLFO36-R01/EXP00/* /LUSTRE/igarcia/models/NEMO_4.0_uncoupled/cfgs/GOLFO36-E02/EXP00/
 ```

 Modify namelist, if necessary (I think this should be done here/now):